junkerm/specmate/documentation/specmate-quick-start.md

 ## Creating a Test-Procedure
 From each test case you can create a test procedure.
 Here you can define all necessary steps for the specific test case.
 You can add another step by pressing the *Create test step* button.
 At each step of the test procedure you are able to reference parameters from the created model.
+The parameters from the model can be set to a specific value in the *Parameter Mappings*.
 When the creation of a test procedure is finished, you can export it with the button on the right.
 You can also open and edit a test procedure which is already created, by clicking on it in the project Explorer or in the Requirements overview.
 Furthermore you have the ability to mark a test procedure as a regression test.
 The order of the test steps can be changed by drag and drop and you are also able to delete a test step by pressing the trashcan icon of the specific step.